A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and

-Furthermore, prior investigations of the intrinsic shapes of our clusters have been done through analyses of the precise shapes of their gas profiles and/or a combination of X-ray and SZ data. \citet{sereno/etal:2006} combined X-ray and SZ measurements and reported that A401 had a prolate geometry at an inclination of $(25\pm6)\,\mathrm{deg}$ and an intrinsic ellipticity of $R_{401,\mathrm{t}} = 0.46\pm0.47$, consistent with our elliptical toy model; however, they report an oblate shape for A399, which would be consistent with only mild elongation towards the line of sight, as suggested by the simple analysis we performed above. \citet{chakrabarty/defilippis/russell:2008} obtain a similar result for A399, but allow for triaxial geometries and find that A401 is close to oblate.
+Previous studies of intrinsic shapes of our clusters have been done through analyses of the precise shapes of their gas profiles and/or a combination of X-ray and SZ data. \citet{sereno/etal:2006} combined X-ray and SZ measurements and reported that A401 had a prolate geometry at an inclination of $(25\pm6)\,\mathrm{deg}$ and an intrinsic ellipticity of $R_{401,\mathrm{t}} = 0.46\pm0.47$, consistent with our elliptical toy model with the prolate ellipsoid axis aligned with the filament; however, they report an oblate shape for A399, which would be consistent with only mild elongation towards the line of sight, as suggested by the simple analysis we performed above. \citet{chakrabarty/defilippis/russell:2008} obtain a similar result for A399, but allow for triaxial geometries and find that A401 is close to oblate.
 These results would broadly indicate that A399 and A401 are not necessarily prolate along the filament.
 On the other hand, the relatively low values of $R$ we reported above from our toy model with prolate clusters are not unrealistic: \citet{sereno/etal:2006} find several examples with $R_{\mathrm{t}} \sim 0.3{-}0.4$ in their sample of 25 clusters.